lfads/lfads-run-manager/docs/preparing.md

 par.c_co_dim = 0; % no controller --> no inputs to generator
 par.c_batch_size = 150; % must be < 1/5 of the min trial count

-par.setInFactorsMatchDataForSingleDataset = true;  % automatically change c_in_factors_dim to match the number of channels in a single dataset par.c_in_factors_dim = 8; % and manually set it for multisession stitched models par.c_factors_dim = 8; % number of factors read out from generator to generate rates par.useAlignmentMatrix = true; % use alignment matrices initial guess for multisession stitching
+par.c_factors_dim = 8; % number of factors read out from generator to generate rates par.useAlignmentMatrix = true; % use alignment matrices initial guess for multisession stitching